johannes-lee/SIRD-vaccination/README.md

 At each day, the λ individuals with highest priority indicated by the vaccination ordering function are vaccinated, with the objective being to find a vaccination ordering function which minimizes the total number of deaths.

+*Note: the simulated infection mortality rate is higher that what is now understood to be the true infection mortality rate.*

 ## Results
 The least squares (linear) solution yields the lowest average deaths over 1000 trials, with a 0.388% of total population reduction of deaths compared to random vaccination (0.388% of the US's 327 million people is 1.27 million deaths).